Erb3/Hugger/README.md

 ## Wiki

 Much more information is on the wiki!
+[See here!](https://erb3.github.io/hugger)

 ## Screenshots